-For questions about procurements and other financial requirements and procedures the applicant should contact the Town Finance Director/Treasurer, Wendy Graves, at (508) 979-4023, Ext.
-107. General questions concerning the application process should be directed to the Director of Planning and Economic Development, via email at pfoley@fairhaven-ma.gov or by calling (508) 979-4023, Ext.
-122. The Director of Planning and Economic Development will assist the applicant directly or will direct the Applicant's inquiry to the appropriate Town staff.
+For questions about procurements and other financial requirements and procedures the applicant should contact the Town Accounting Department at (508) 979-4023, Ext.
+9108.
+General questions concerning the application process should be directed to the Chair of the Community Preservation Committee, with email sent to the Director of Planning & Economic Development at planner@fairhaven-ma.gov or the Committee's Recording Secretary at recordingsecretary@fairhaven-ma.gov or by calling the Planning Department at (508) 979-4023, Ext.
+9109.
+The Planning Department will assist the applicant directly or will direct the Applicant's inquiry to the appropriate Town staff.

 The Committee may request project status updates from Fund recipients.
-The purpose of such update is to aid the Committee in refining the Plan and to identify issues that may assist future applicants.
+The purpose of such updates is to aid the Committee in refining the Plan and to identify issues that may assist future applicants.